caseyohara/lens/README.md

-# EM Player - A base HTML5 video player using Backbone and RequireJS
+# EM Player - HTML5 video using Backbone and RequireJS

 EM Player provides the base architecture for an HTML5 video player that can be easily skinned.